MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner.md

 >
 > To check whether this is the cause of the scanner stopping, look to see if the following error message is logged for the scanner in %*localappdata*%\Microsoft\MSIP\Logs\MSIPScanner.iplog (zipped if there are multiple logs): **Unable to connect to the remote server ---> System.Net.Sockets.SocketException: Only one usage of each socket address (protocol/network address/port) is normally permitted IP:port**
 >
-> For more information, see [Settings that can be Modified to Improve Network Performance](https://docs.microsoft.com/biztalk/technical-guides/settings-that-can-be-modified-to-improve-network-performance)
+> For more information about how to view the current port range and increase the range, see [Settings that can be Modified to Improve Network Performance](https://docs.microsoft.com/biztalk/technical-guides/settings-that-can-be-modified-to-improve-network-performance)